-- 1. Why am I in Service?
-Is it ego?
-Is it a desire to carry the message?
-Both?
+- 1. What motivates me to be in Service?
+Is it a desire to carry the message? ego-driven? both?
 Why did I stand for the position I serve today? - 2.
-Do I regularly do an inventory on myself and my motives in regards to my service work? - 3.
+Do I regularly do an inventory on myself and my motives regarding my service work? - 3.
 Am I familiar with the 12 Traditions and 12 Concepts?
-Do I work to apply them not only in my service position but in all of my affairs? - 4.
-Am I responsible to my service position? - Do I know what my duties are? - Do I practice Step Ten's suggestion "love and tolerance of others is our code" in carrying out these duties? - Do I ask for help when I see that I am unable to fulfill my duties? - Do I perform my duties in a timely manner or do I find that I have a pattern of procrastination? - 5.
+Do I work to apply them not only in my service position but in all my affairs? - 4.
+Am I responsible to my service position? - a.
+Do I know what my duties are? - b.
+Do I practice Step Ten's suggestion "love and tolerance of others is our code" in carrying out these duties? - c.
+Do I ask for help when I see that I am unable to fulfill my duties? - d.
+Do I perform my duties in a timely manner, or do I find that I have a pattern of procrastination? - 5.
 Am I working towards Bill W's suggestion of accepting criticism from others with grace, while keeping an open mind on their comments? - 6.
 Do I accept the group conscience?
 Do I work to carry it out or do I feel that I need to push for my point of view? - 7.
 Do I hold AA's unity as a high priority in my service work? - 8.
-Am I conscious of my motives, my tone of voice, and my body language when I am doing service work? - 9.
+Am I conscious of my motives, my tone of voice, my body language when I am doing service work? - 9.
 Am I humble, or do I feel that my position in AA service work (or the number of years I have been in service or the number of years I have been sober) entitles me to certain things?

-Do I use my service position to gain power or to influence others?
+Do I use my service position to gain power or to influence others? - 10.
+Do I allow other "trusted servants" serving in AA to grow into their job or am I quick to criticize? - 11.
+Are my offers of "help" a disguise for stepping in and controlling? - 12.
+Do I trust God no matter what?